y-scope/eslint-config-yscope/README.md

     const EslintConfig = [
         CommonConfig,

-        // NOTE: The map below must be placed directly before the spread `StylisticConfigArray`.
+        // NOTE: The map below must be placed directly before the spread `StylisticConfigArray`, to
+        // disable conflicting TsEsLint rules by the Stylistic plugin's "disable-legacy" preset.
         ...TsConfigArray.map(
             (config) => ({
                 files: [